Joash09/blog/content/posts/OSIModel.md

 draft = false
 +++

-At its core networking is simply tackles the problem of how two or more computers can communicate with each other.
+At its core, networking simply tackles the problem of how two or more computers communicate with each other.
 Unfortunately, the field of networking is heavily laden with jargon, loosely used and overlapping terms and I wanted to get to the bottom of it once and for all.
 Thankfully, the Open Systems Interconnection (OSI) model can be used as a map to explore the field of networking.